piranna/piranna.github.io/pages/WebRTC.md

 [UnifyMe](https://twitter.com/unify_me) and [lingbe](https://www.lingbe.com/).
-But since short before it started the Covid-19 pandemic, I got contracted each time by more companies to work as freelance WebRTC Expert, so in December 2020, I decided to work full-time offering my services as WebRTC Architect, in addition to develop my own WebRTC and streaming projects.
+But since short before it started the Covid-19 pandemic, I got contracted each time by more companies to work as freelance WebRTC Expert, so in December 2020, I decided to work full-time offering my services as WebRTC Architect and consultor, and as [Mediasoup](https://mediasoup.org/) Expert, in addition to develop my own WebRTC and streaming projects.

 ## Chronology